Nyquist–Shannon sampling theorem: Nonuniform sampling

 (see the section Sampling below the Nyquist rate under additional restrictions below) using compressed sensing.
-In particular, the theory, using signal processing language, is described in this 2009 paper.
+In particular, the theory, using signal processing language, is described in a 2009 paper by Mishali and Eldar.
 They show, among other things, that if the frequency locations are unknown, then it is necessary to sample at least at twice the Nyquist criteria; in other words, you must pay at least a factor of 2 for not knowing the location of the spectrum.
 Note that minimum sampling requirements do not necessarily guarantee stability.

 Sampling below the Nyquist rate under additional restrictions

 The Nyquist–Shannon sampling theorem provides a sufficient condition for the sampling and reconstruction of a band-limited signal.
 When reconstruction is done via the Whittaker–Shannon interpolation formula, the Nyquist criterion is also a necessary condition to avoid aliasing, in the sense that if samples are taken at a slower rate than twice the band limit, then there are some signals that will not be correctly reconstructed.
 However, if further restrictions are imposed on the signal, then the Nyquist criterion may no longer be a necessary condition.